LearnMetabarcoding/LearnMetabarcoding/sphinx/source/processing/demultiplexing.rst

 	.. parsed-literal::

-		cd ../        # Change working directory to the parent of the current working directory mkdir 1_demux # Create a new directory called 1_demux
+		cd ../        :comment:`# Change working directory to the parent of the current working directory` mkdir 1_demux :comment:`# Create a new directory called 1_demux`

 The following commands assume that you are in the directory containing the ``0_rawsequences`` directory and an empty directory called ``1_demux``.
 Let's first try and demultiplex a single file.
 Reminder: we used the ``​\`` to split the command over multiple lines.
 You can either type this and press enter afterwards, or you can just ignore it and continue typing the command at the beginning of the next line.